Poor Mary. Even after recording an entire season with Brandon, Dan, and Howard, she still scratches her head sometimes and asks herself “why?”

 Liner Notes of Dubious Pedigree: As promised, here are the class projects from Producer Jordo which served as proof (to Jordo, anyway) that we could actually do this: Cecil Episode 4, and Cecil Episode 5.
 Also, here’s a link the mixer we currently use: Zoom R16 (this is the one we own, not the one we totally need to return to its rightful owner.)

 Writing Prompt: Give us a story with an old, colonial British type eating marshmallows.
 For extra points, set it in the Schlockiverse.
 (Note: no actual points will be awarded.)

-This entry was posted on Sunday, February 5th, 2012 at 8:43 pm and is filed under Humor.
+This entry was posted on Sunday, February 5th, 2012 at 8:43 pm and is filed under Humor, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.